eHarmony/vw-webservice/README.md

 ----

 * get rid of "vwExamples=" prefix in body
+* pass through empty lines (they have special meaning in vw input)
 * text/plain -> text/vw
 * include vowpal wabbit as a submodule?
 * mvn test (use examples.txt)